 About the Graduate Division of Religion.

-At the heart of the Graduate Division of Religion is its intellectually and socially engaged faculty, whose wide range of scholarly interests supports doctoral research in such fields as Hebrew Bible, New Testament and early Christianity, theological and philosophical studies in religion, sociology of religion, psychology and religion, Christian social ethic, and American religious history.
+At the heart of the Graduate Division of Religion is an intellectually and socially engaged faculty, with a wide range of scholarly interests in such fields as Hebrew Bible, New Testament and early Christianity, theological and philosophical studies in religion, sociology of religion, psychology of religion, Christian social ethics and American religious history.
 Many members of the faculty have contributed significantly to the shaping of their respective fields.
 Frequent presenters at national and international conferences, the faculty has a high publishing profile, with books translated into many languages.

 Distinctive of the scholarly ethos of the GDR faculty is the adventurous way in which they inhabit their respective disciplines, bringing a creative, relational and transformative edge to the scholarly labor of critical thinking.
 Not content merely to internalize, preserve and transmit the canonical knowledge of the disciplines, they also interrogate the histories in which these disciplines have taken shape and solidified.
 They question received assumptions and categories along with the vested interests and power relations they reflect.

 An uncommon flexibility between disciplines characterizes much of the scholarly work undertaken in the GDR.
 The interdisciplinary areas of study offer students the opportunity to take courses and exams within a field of interest, allowing connection to a broader intellectual context, while providing necessary grounding in their specific area of study.

 More uniquely, the adventurous spirit that shapes the faculty’s disciplinary identities presses beyond the established lines of interdisciplinary conversation toward creative formations of transdisciplinary space.
 This transdisciplinarity regularly presses into territory not yet clearly charted within the academy.
 It entails moving into the interstices between the academy, on the one hand, and the religious and socio-political life of the broader world, on the other.